biocommons/hgvs/doc/quick_start.rst

 More detailed installation instructions are in :doc:`installation`.

 Parse the variant
 @@@@@@@@@@@@@@@@@

-To parse variants, we need to create a an instance of the :py:class:`hgvs.parser.Parser`.
+To parse variants, we need to create a an instance of the :class:`hgvs.parser.Parser`.
 Since building the grammar is computationally expensive, you should be only one instance and use it for all parsing operations.
 Start ``ipython``, then do this: